-At least 13 injured in fire on Hong Kong metro train
+At least 18 injured in fire on Hong Kong metro train

 - Fire occurs on metro train at one of Hong Kong's busiest stations

-Hong Kong (CNN)At least 13 people were injured Friday evening in a fire on a metro train in Hong Kong, police said.
+Hong Kong (CNN)At least 18 people were injured Friday evening after a man started a fire on a crowded Hong Kong metro train, police said.

-Seven people have been transferred to local hospitals, although their conditions are not known, Hong Kong officials said.
+The victims have been transferred to local hospitals, although their conditions are not known, Hong Kong officials said.

 A 60-year-old man has been arrested and accused of arson, Hong Kong police said at press conference Friday.